sara-jv/learning-log/courses/web-performance-fun.md

 Single Page Apps are complciated.
 Look at JavaScript performance & webpack courses.

 ## Takeaways
-- Are we plumbing Shopbop with Google Web Vitals to get field data for web vital metrics?
+- Are we plumbing with Google Web Vitals to get field data for web vital metrics?
 - Have we considered serving low-quality img/video first to reduce perceived slowness of loading important imgs/assets